VerDatAs/tud-chatbot-plugin/README.md

 ## Libraries used by this plugin

 * Guzzle: an extensible PHP HTTP client – MIT license
-* VerDatAs-Chatbot: the frontend application of the chatbot for the assistance system – (extended) GPL v3 license – retrieve the code and license information here: [templates/main.js](templates/main.js)
+* [tud-chatbot](https://github.com/VerDatAs/tud-chatbot): the frontend application of the chatbot for the assistance system – (extended) GPL v3 license – retrieve the code and license information here: [templates/main.js](templates/main.js)
   * Please find the licenses of the third-party libraries used by the VerDatAs-Chatbot here: [templates/vendor.LICENSE.txt](templates/vendor.LICENSE.txt)